-Build an archway - a simple one - an archway for the inside of your home, to perhaps accent a hallway or other opening.
+Build an archway - a simple one - an archway for the inside of your home, to perhaps accent a hallway or entryway.

 You can create a simple non-structural arch shape using either of two methods.
 The first is to create an elliptical arch using the arch calculator.

-Once you have calculated the location of the focus points using the arch calculator, you now have what you need to lay out your arch.
+Once you have calculated the location of the focus points using the arch calculator, you now have the information you need to lay out your arch.
 Perform the following steps, using the Arch Diagram below for reference:

 The second method, is to make something that you can bend to the shape of an arch to use as a template.
 To do this, rip a 1/4 inch wide strip of wood off of a piece of 3/4 inch thick lumber, the same length or longer than the horizontal span of the arch you are creating.